DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 Then manually drive the Cab# around the layout

-All done through DCC-EX TrackManagerTM with a simple push of a GUI button of Either or Both  Engine Driver {Handoff} to Acquire the last Throttle Engine# used and run it on the mode of the track  [i.e. DC engine 1225], Or Engine Driver {Set} button to set a block to a specific mode.
+All done through DCC-EX TrackManager with a simple push of a GUI button of Either or Both  Engine Driver (Handoff) to Acquire the last Throttle Engine# used and run it on the mode of the track  [i.e. DC engine 1225], Or Engine Driver (Set) button to set a block to a specific mode.

 TrackMagic uses the Cab number of a DC Engine in a throttle to run it on a assigned track/district/block, mimicking the look of DCC Engines.
-No DPDT Switches are required, all waveform mode switching is done by TrackManagerTM Software instructions.
+No DPDT Switches are required, all waveform mode switching is done by TrackManager Software instructions.

-DCC-EX Command Station with EXRAIL & TrackManagerTM Synergy
+DCC-EX Command Station with EXRAIL & TrackManager Synergy
 -----------------------------------------------------------

 Cool thing is the new DCC-EX EXRAIL the Automation(n) & Routes(n) work the same with DCC engines on MAIN tracks and the DC engines on DC or DCX tracks, and with the Sensors, Servos /Turnouts, Signals & MP3 Sound DFPlayer triggers with little or no script changes other than maybe the FWD(n) & REV (n) Speeds.

-With the new DCC-EX direct WiFi Discovered Server you can connect Engine Driver & other WiThrottle app based throttles directly and have EXRAIL {Handoff} & {Set} buttons to run EXRAIL scripts from the throttles.
+With the new DCC-EX direct WiFi Discovered Server you can connect Engine Driver & other WiThrottle app based throttles directly and have EXRAIL (Handoff) & (Set) buttons to run EXRAIL scripts from the throttles.

 These are DCC-EX Major feature/benefit because with other systems you’ll have to use a PC computer or Pi processor & JMRI for a WiThrottle Server throttle access and you have to write two different JMRI Jython.py Scripts for DCC and for DC automation & routes.

 Modular Layouts
 ---------------

-DCC-EX TrackManagerTM 4.2.30+ is perfect for NMRA DCC Standards Modular Layouts which have two MAIN tracks/districts, Track A and Track B with sidings;
+DCC-EX TrackManager 4.2.30+ is perfect for NMRA DCC Standards Modular Layouts which have two MAIN tracks/districts, Track A and Track B with sidings;

-* Track A {east bound} wired rails L-  R+
+* Track A (east bound) wired rails L-  R+
-* Track B {westbound} which also have all the siding and spurs, wired rails L+  R-
+* Track B (westbound) which also have all the siding and spurs, wired rails L+  R-

 You can set each district separately as mode